GPUOpen-Drivers/AMDVLK/README.md

 > **Note:** The CPU overhead of command submission may be  reduced by leveraging the kernel driver's developmental VM-always-valid feature.
 This feature is temporarily disabled by default.
 For the time being, you may try it as described in [Runtime Settings](#runtime-settings).

 ### Known Issues
-* Dawn of War III may crash during gameplay on Radeon&trade; RX Vega Series due to geometry shader is not yet supported
+* Dawn of War III may crash during gameplay on Radeon&trade; RX Vega Series due to geometry shader is not yet supported in LLPC
+* F1 2017 old version may hang or crash during gameplay on Radeon&trade; RX Vega Series.
+Please upgrade the game to latest version to run it with the AMD Open Source Driver for Vulkan
 * CTS may hang in VK.synchronization.internally_synchronized_objects.pipeline_cache_compute with Linux kernel versions lower than 4.13

 ### How to Contribute